SvenMb/gbrein_tnylpo/README.md

 a lot of CP/M emulators out there, some of them likely more mature and richer in features, but I don't care.
 ## What makes this program special?
-I'm not the right person to tell you, since I didn't do much research into other CP/M emulators, so I cannot tell you what makes `tnylpo` stand out from the crowd (and there is quit a crowd of CP/M emulators, see e. g. the [emulators page on Thomas Scherrer's Z80 pages](http://www.z80.info/z80emu.htm)).
+I'm not the right person to tell, since I didn't do much research into other CP/M emulators, so I cannot tell you what makes `tnylpo` stand out from the crowd (and there is quite a crowd of CP/M emulators, see e. g. the [emulators page on Thomas Scherrer's Z80 pages](http://www.z80.info/z80emu.htm)).

 I wrote `tnylpo` for my own use, and I primarily wanted to run CP/M compilers and assemblers on more recent machines.
-Since this is my preferred working environment, I wanted my emulator to integrate CP/M software as tightly much as possible into the Unix command line.
+Since this is my preferred working environment, I wanted my emulator to integrate CP/M software as tightly as possible into the Unix command line.
 Consequently, if you are in search of the authentic look-and-feel of CP/M back in its heyday, `tnylpo` is probably not what you are looking for.
-If on the other hand you want to play with old CP/M source code and compilers without having access to a CP/M computer, if you do not want to wait for the ages it takes the tired iron to create an executable, or if you simply prefer to edit your CP/M sources with your favourite Unix editor instead of CP/Ms `ed`, you might find `tnylpo` useful.
+If on the other hand you want to play with old CP/M source code and compilers without having access to a CP/M computer, if you do not want to wait for the ages it takes the tired iron to create an executable, or if you simply prefer to edit your CP/M sources with your favourite Unix editor instead of CP/M's `ed`, you might find `tnylpo` useful.
 Likewise, it may be the right tool if you need to access e. g. old dBase II databases or WordStar text files, especially if they contain data in some half-forgotten ASCII variant.